PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 How to get ready for college life in both academic and social aspects -- helpful for both high school and college students.

-Start with Panelists, followed by Q&A
+For each topic, start with the panelists, followed by Q&A.

 ### 1:30 pm - 3:00 pm Social Time for College Graduates at Duck House